From free concerts to visiting parks, there are a lot of Free Things To Do In Wilmington, NC. Check them out to save on your travel budget.

 Wilmington has a really great downtown area.
 Front Street is filled with bars, restaurants, and local shops.
 But one block over is the aptly named Water Street.
 And then, one block down, is the newly updated Riverwalk.

 The Wilmington Riverwalk runs nearly two miles, nearly going from the Cape Fear Memorial Bridge to the Isabel Holmes Bridge.
-It passes behind restaurant, stores, the Coast Guard’s USS Diligence, local hotels, and more.
+It goes along the Cape Fear River, passes behind where the Coast Guard’s USS Diligence was stationed and Wilmington’s historic district, and more.

-If you’re looking for a great park in Wilmington, Long Leaf Park, previously known as Hugh McRae Park, (314 Pine Grove Dr) is it.
+If you’re looking for a great park in the Port City, Long Leaf Park, previously known as Hugh McRae Park, (314 Pine Grove Dr) is it.

 But that’s not all.
-There’s also a StoryWalk®, which is a children’s picture book along a walking trail.
+There’s also a StoryWalk, which is a children’s picture book along a walking trail.
 Parents and children can walk and read the story together.
-So yeah, this park has everything for, really, everyone.
+So yeah, this park has everything for, really, everyone and is one of the best things you can do with your family to get some sunshine.

 Wilmington has a ton of local parks, and another really good one is Greenfield Lake Park And Gardens (1739 Burnett Blvd).
 Greenfield Lake Park is exceptional because it’s 250-acres of park.